ogdenpm/intel80tools/readme.txt

 thames.exe	John Elliott's intel isis emulator used in the build tree as isis.exe does
 		not work on 64bit windows.
-It contains the fixes I submitted to John
+It contains the fixes I submitted to John Another change is that now debug level 4 gives out a little more detail on memory changes.
+This was to help me to trace the intel code.

 nmake.exe	the microsoft nmake utility taken from the microsoft web site nmake.err